 The George Washington University Museum|The Textile Museum is exhibiting Scraps: Fashion, Textiles, and Creative Reuse, thru January 7.
 The exhibition presents the work of three designers who place sustainability at the heart of the process: Luisa Cevese in Milan; Christina Kim in Los Angeles; and Reiko Sudo in Tokyo.
 The exhibition is organized by Cooper Hewitt, Smithsonian Design Museum.

 The George Washington University Museum|Textile Museum openedFoundations for a Nation: Architectural Images from the Albert H. Small Washingtoniana Collectionin April, 2017.
 The exhibition explores “how public competitions, the preferences of individual presidents, and unanticipated historical events shaped Washington’s iconic landmarks.”

-The Newseum will bring back an exhibition titled “Creating Camelot: The Kennedy Photography of Jacques Lowe,” September 29-January 7, 2018 to mark the 100th anniversary of the birth of President John F. Kennedy.The photo exhibit showcases more than 70 “intimate and iconic images of President John F. Kennedy, first Lady Jacqueline Kennedy and their children, Caroline and John, taken by Kennedy’s personal photographer.”
+The Newseum is exhibiting “Creating Camelot: The Kennedy Photography of Jacques Lowe,” thru January 7, 2018 to mark the 100th anniversary of the birth of President John F. Kennedy.The photo exhibit showcases more than 70 “intimate and iconic images of President John F. Kennedy, first Lady Jacqueline Kennedy and their children, Caroline and John, taken by Kennedy’s personal photographer.”

 Lowe’s photographs document Kennedy’s rise to power, from his 1958 Senate re-election campaign to the White House, and feature intimate scenes of the Kennedys at home.